YijiaXiong/yijiaxiong.github.io/tof.md

 # Strong Field Ionization Time-of-Flight System
-This system was built to study the strong field the ionization of molecules under strong field created by femtosecond laser.
+This system was built to study the strong field the ionization of molecules under strong field created by femtosecond laser when I was a Ph.D. candidate.
 The system was based on a home-built time-of-flight mass spectrometer.
 The control program was written in Borland C++ and run under DOS enviroment.

 Here is the mass spectrometer: